Best gadgets for students 2024

 This highly-rated laptop bag comes equipped with a USB charging port to keep your phone powered up on the go, as well as the option to lock the main compartment with a passcode for added security.

-Throw in the fact that it's water-resistant, has anti-theft features and that it even comes with a free USB cable, all for around £35, and it's a bit of a no-brainer!
+Throw in the fact it's water-resistant and has anti-theft features, all for under £25 at the time of writing, and it's a bit of a no-brainer!

 Price: about £160